wallarm/product-documentation/docs/3.0/partner-waf-node/overview.md

 * Can be installed on the same platforms and according to the same instructions as a regular filtering node:

     --8<-- "../include/waf/installation/supported-platforms-30.md"
 * Can be installed on the **technical client** or **partner client** level.
-If you want to provide a client with access to the Wallarm Console, the filtering node must be installed at the corresponding partner client level.
+If you want to provide a client with access to Wallarm Console, the filtering node must be installed at the corresponding partner client level.
 * Can be configured according to the same instructions as a regular filtering node, except for:
     * The directive [`wallarm_instance`](../admin-en/configure-parameters-en.md#wallarm_instance) is used to split settings by the client applications.
     * To enable blocking of requests by IP addresses, please send a request to [Wallarm technical support](mailto:support@wallarm.com).
 After blocking is enabled, to block IP addresses, you need to add them to the blacklist at an appropriate partner client account level.